27th Annual Wisconsin American Indian Studies Summer Institute

 -

 Due to the nature of this event, registrations for only a portion of the summer institute are not available.
+Daily agenda and activities will be available soon.
+Please continue to check the event website for updated information.
 Space is limited, so please register early.

 Note: This institute will meet statutory license stipulations for “Wisconsin American Indian Tribes and Bands”, which is often referenced as Wisconsin Act 31.
 Individuals will need to attend each day during the summer institute along with completing additional instructional assignments that will discussed at the conclusion of the summer institute.